How to Read and Decode CAN Bus Data Step by Step

 The connection between a CAN bus message and CAN bus data is straightforward: the message carries the data.
 The data field within each CAN bus message holds the information you need to read and interpret.
 Whether it's the speed of a vehicle or the status of a sensor, this data is embedded in the messages transmitted across the CAN bus network.

 These basics help you get started with reading CAN bus data.
-If you want a deeper dive into how the CAN bus system works, check out our comprehensive blog post on the subject here.
+Check out our comprehensive article on how the CAN bus system works.

 Tools and Equipment Needed to Read CAN bus Data